zanedr/front-end-submissions-public/1701/mod-3/self-directed/Justyna-Field/1-checkin.md

 I will start with setting up redux, make a fetch call to feed in the needed data.
 Then I will build out my React components.
 I will test as I go.

 #### MVP
-Weather/Wind Forecast
-Sailing Log
+Weather/Wind Forecast; Sailing Log

 #### Nice To Haves
 What are your reach features?

-Login/Logout Functionality, Page Router, Carousel for images
+Login/Logout Functionality; Page Router; Carousel for images

 #### Biggest Challenges
 What do you forsee being the biggest challenges of this project?
 List at least 3 resources you've thought of to help overcome these challenges.